X3I/poketwo.com/pokemon/eevee.md

 ---
 permalink: /pokemon/eevee
 image: /img/pokemon/eevee.png
+description: >
+  Eevee is a Normal-type Pokémon.
-description: Eevee can only be obtained twice by a single player; once per region.
+  Eevee can only be obtained twice by a single player; once per region.
 They are gifted to you at two locations.
 ---

 ![eevee](/img/pokemon/eevee.png)

 # Eevee

+Eevee is a Normal-type Pokémon.

+## Obtaining

 Eevee can only be obtained twice by a single player; once per region.
 They are gifted to you at two locations.

-## Kanto
+### Kanto

 * Celedon City - Hidden Back Entrance

-## Johto
+### Johto

 * Ecruteak City Pokémon Center - Top Floor